The Interpreter (2005 film): Plot

-They, in turn, call in the US Secret Service, which assigns Dignitary Protection Division agents Tobin Keller and Dot Woods to investigate, as well as protect Zuwanie when he arrives, as well as Zuwanie's personal head of security, former Dutch mercenary Nils Lud.
-Keller, whose estranged wife was killed in a car accident just weeks earlier, learns that Silvia has, in the past, been involved in a Matoban guerrilla group, that her parents and sister were killed by landmines laid by Zuwanie's men, and that she has dated one of Zuwanie's political opponents.
-Although Keller is suspicious of Silvia's backstory, the two grow close, in part because of their shared grief, and Keller ends up protecting her from attacks on her person.
+The US Secret Service assigns Dignitary Protection Division (DPD) agents Tobin Keller and Dot Woods to investigate, as well as protect Zuwanie when he arrives.
+Zuwanie's personal head of security, former Dutch mercenary Nils Lud, arrives in New York.
+Keller, whose estranged wife was killed in a car accident just weeks earlier, learns Silvia's parents and sister were killed by landmines laid by Zuwanie's men in the past, and that she has dated Xola.
+Although Keller is suspicious of Silvia's backstory, the two grow close, in part because of their shared grief, and Keller ends up protecting her from attacks.

-Philippe calls Silvia to meet and informs her of Xola's death, but, unable to bear her grief, lies and says he doesn't know what happened to Simon.
-Silvia attempts to obtain information by way of Kuman-Kuman, an exiled Matoban minister living in New York, only to almost be killed in a bus bombing perpetrated by Gabonese national Jean Gamba, Nils Lud's right-hand man, and part of the opening scene's coterie.
+Philippe calls Silvia to meet and informs her of Xola's death, but lies and says he doesn't know what happened to Simon.
+Silvia attempts to obtain information by way of Kuman-Kuman, an exiled Matoban minister living in New York, only to almost be killed in a bus bombing perpetrated by Lud's right-hand man, Jean Gamba; Kuman-Kuman, along with Keller's subordinate Doug, are amongst the dead.
+The media report that Xola – who no one knows Zuwanie has already had assassinated – is behind the bombing.

-Philippe is later found dead in his hotel room, and Silvia finds out that her brother was killed along with Ajene Xola.
+Philippe is found dead in his hotel room, and Silvia finds out that Simon was killed along with Xola.
 She narrowly avoids an assassination attempt by Gamba (whom Keller kills) and leaves a voicemail on Keller's phone saying she's going back home.
-Keller takes this to mean she's returning to Matobo, and dispatches an agent to intercept her at John F. Kennedy International Airport.
+Keller takes this to mean she's returning to Matobo and dispatches an agent to intercept her at JFK Airport.

-The purported assassin is discovered and shot to death while Zuwanie is in the middle of his address to the General Assembly, and security personnel rush Zuwanie to a safe room for his protection.
-Silvia, anticipating this, has been hiding in the safe room, and confronts Zuwanie and intends to kill him herself.
-Keller determines that the assassination plot is a false flag operation created by Zuwanie to gain credibility that his rivals are terrorists and to deter potential supporters of his removal.
+The purported assassin is "discovered" by Lud who shoots him while Zuwanie is in the middle of his address to the General Assembly, and security personnel rush Zuwanie to a safe room for his protection.
+Keller intercepts Lud and has him arrested, realizing that the assassination plot is a false flag operation created by Zuwanie to gain credibility that his rivals are terrorists and to deter supporters of his removal.
+Meanwhile Silvia has been hiding in the safe room, and confronts Zuwanie and intends to kill him herself.
 Keller realizes that Silvia returning home means going to the UN, and rushes to the safe room, just in time to prevent her from murdering Zuwanie.
 Zuwanie is indicted, and Silvia reconciles with Keller before leaving for Matobo.